TAP TO CALL 401.467.2300

 Death Benefits

 If a worker dies from an injury suffered in a workplace accident, his or her survivors may receive a death benefit from workers’ compensation.
-The amount of the benefit will be based on the deceased worker’s weekly salary, plus an annual cost-of-living-allowance (COLA).
+The amount of the benefit will be based on the deceased worker’s weekly salary plus an annual cost-of-living allowance (COLA).

 The surviving spouse would receive the benefit.
 If the worker had dependent children, a specified amount ($40 at the time of this writing) per child would be added to the weekly payment.
 If the worker’s widow remarries, the death benefit would then be divided equally among the worker’s dependent children.